TheCrow1213/thecrow1213.github.io/_posts/2013-08-25-Looking-Back-First-Presentation.md

 - [Remote Buddy](http://www.iospirit.com/products/remotebuddy/), a cool tool for using WiiMotes and such as presentation remotes. (via [Wayne Denier](http://rightbrainleft.net/))
 - Tip: Add extra slides/content for backup in case you have time to go into it.
 Makes your presentation more elastic so you can accomodate for questions or lack thereof.
 - Tip: When live coding, have examples/checkpoints in their own local git branches.
 This way you can easily show working examples with just switching branches instead of making things work on the fly. (via [Mahendra Mavani](http://mahendramavani.com))
+- [Polyglot Programmers](http://polyglotprogrammers.org/): An excellent group for beginners to learn and practice giving technical presentations.
+Its pretty chill!
+Has Houston and Austin chapters.